Undergraduate Academic Advising Office

 I can understand the possible challenges that usually appear in this transitional phase of our lives, leaving our vulnerabilities and insecurities in plain view.
 My goal is to strengthen connections by exploring the best academic options available, aligning with personal and professional goals.
 I believe my background in education and communication contributes to this process.

 I love hearing about students' life stories, motivations and choices.
-I believe that there are countless paths that can be taken in this construction.
+I believe there are countless paths that can be taken in this construction.

-Hobbies and fun facts: food lover especially sweets, cooking, reading, watching medical TV series, the first from my family that moved to another country.
+Hobbies and fun facts: Food lover, especially sweets, cooking, reading, watching medical TV series, the first from my family that moved to another country.

 How I identify: woman, immigrant, daughter, sister, mother, spouse, friend.

 I graduated from McGill University with a Bachelor of Arts degree, focusing on English Cultural Studies, Sociology, and Psychology.
-I Joined Dalhousie in 2012 as an Undergraduate Academic Advisor with the Faculty of Management.
+I joined Dalhousie in 2012 as an Undergraduate Academic Advisor with the Faculty of Management.
 In 2020, I was honoured to receive the Faculty of Management Impact Award for Inspiration.
 I have a true passion for facilitating student success in higher education, and I am a proud believer in developing future leaders who manage with integrity and make things happen!

-Fun fact: I have lived in four different countries (Canada, Spain, England, USA)
+Fun fact: I have lived in four different countries (Canada, Spain, England, USA).

 Colleen Van Doninck

-I graduated with a Bachelor of Arts (90 credit hour) with a concentration in Sociology and Social Anthropology from Dalhousie and then went to St. Mary’s University and earned my Certificate in Human Resources.
+I graduated with a Bachelor of Arts (90 credit hour) with a concentration in Sociology and Social Anthropology from Dalhousie and then went to Saint Mary’s University and earned my Certificate in Human Resources.
 I began working at Dal through a temporary agency, but soon found a permanent role in the Faculty of Graduate Studies.
 From there, I worked at the Registrar’s Office and now as an Academic Advisor in the Undergraduate Advising Office.
 I really enjoy building relationships with students, watching them develop and helping them find their way!
 Helping students align their interests with their program or career path is something I find very rewarding.

 Fun fact: I studied at Dal, I work at Dal, and I had my wedding reception at Dal.

-How I identify: Cisgender female, Daughter, mother, wife.
+How I identify: Cisgender female, daughter, mother, wife.

 Meet the Management and Commerce program staff